JohnPaulinePineda/Portfolio_Project_52/docs/index.md

             * <span style="color: #FF0000">Bilirubin</span>
             * <span style="color: #FF0000">Prothrombin</span>
         * Demonstrated good survival profile differentiation between the risk groups
-        * Allows for the estimation of permutation-based variable importance which might aid in better interpretation
+        * Hazard and survival probability estimations for 5 sampled cases demonstrated reasonable profiles
+        * Obtained SHAP values provided an insightful and clear indication of each predictor's impact on the prediction, independent of the penalization.

 ```python